ksator/VXLAN-EVPN/TRAINING/day-2/lab_guides/EVPN_VXLAN_troubleshooting_lab_guide.md

 and select the option `1` (Reset All Devices to Base ATD)
 - then ssh each device and copy and paste the configuration files located in the directory [EVPN_VXLAN_troubleshooting](/TRAINING/day-2/initial_conf/EVPN_VXLAN_troubleshooting)

-Option C:
-- open a shell session on the ATD jump host
-- run this command `python nornir-push-config.py --action reset`
-- then ssh each device and copy and paste the configuration files located in the directory [EVPN_VXLAN_troubleshooting](/TRAINING/day-2/initial_conf/EVPN_VXLAN_troubleshooting)

 ## Run the following tests